simonebrin/ticket-app/README.md

 ## DESCRIPTION

-- Ticket manager allows for users to find and book tickets for their favorite events

-## PACKAGES

-- npm inquier, express, MySQL, Handlebars and the additional package of:
+- Book events through Ticket Manager and be able to leave comments on how your experience was at those events

 ## INSTALLATION